bliper2/mc-server-manager-v2/README.md

 - Restoring requires the server to be stopped.
 The current files are archived automatically first, then replaced with the contents of the backup.

 Backups live in `backups/<server id>/` next to `app.py` and are removed when the server is deleted.

+### Automatic backups

+The **Automatic backups** card on the same tab runs them on a schedule without you being there.
+Turn it on, pick an interval between one hour and seven days, and choose whether world folders are included; the **Keep last** count above applies to these too.
+A background check runs every five minutes and starts a backup when one is due, skipping a server that already has a backup or restore running.
+Automatic copies are tagged as such in the list, and the card shows when the last one ran.

+## Plugin and mod updates

+The **Plugin & mod updates** card in a server's Plugins/Mods tab hashes every installed jar and looks it up on Modrinth by file hash, so it identifies what a jar actually is rather than guessing from the filename.
+Anything it recognises is compared against the newest release for that server's Minecraft version.

+Update one jar or all of them at once, or set a schedule (6 hours to 3 days) and optionally let it install updates on its own.
+Jars that are not on Modrinth are listed as unmatched and left alone.

+Updating replaces a file on disk, so it works best with the server stopped — Windows will not let a running server's jar be overwritten, and the manager reports that rather than failing quietly.

 ## Importing a server folder